 Bank-owned life insurance (BOLI) is a special type of life insurance where a bank is both the policy owner and beneficiary.
 Banks purchase these policies on the lives of certain key employees, essentially investing in their employees' lives.
-The bank pays the premiums and, in return, receives the policy's death benefit when the insured employee passes away.
+The bank pays the premiums for BOLI insurance policies and, in return, receives the policy's death benefit when the insured employee passes away.
 This arrangement offers banks a tax-efficient investment strategy, as the policy's cash value grows tax-free and the death benefits are typically exempt from income tax.
 BOLI policies thus serve as a financial tool for banks, balancing investment growth with risk management.

 - Types of Bank-Owned Life Insurance Policies